AlexeiKozlovskiy/online-store-nest/README.md

 # <img src="https://github.com/AlexeiKozlovskiy/online-store-react/blob/develop/public/favicon.ico" alt="logo app" width="30" height="30"> Online-store-nest

 This is a repository of my NestJS servise for full stack app Online store.
 This servise performs a tasks creating, updating and storing products and users.
 Service using Prisma database.
 Authorization is protected and performed using a bearer token with it is update.
 For products service written tests on Jest.
-Endpoints for this service described in Swagger doc.
+Endpoints for this service described in Swagger.

 ## Frontend part in [here](https://github.com/AlexeiKozlovskiy/online-store-react).